the cultural politics of milk

 Canadian lake cows

-Our podcast Milk on the Move explores milk’s deep cultural roots, evolving scientific narratives and the systems that shape its production today.
+Our podcast Milk on the Move explores milk’s deep cultural roots, where science meets politics, and the systems that shape its production today.

 Together with researchers, dairy producers and consumers, we uncover the fascinating interaction of tradition, knowledge and morality that makes milk so much more than just an everyday drink.